awsdocs/amazon-eks-user-guide/doc_source/pod-configuration.md

 # Configure Pods to use a Kubernetes service account<a name="pod-configuration"></a>

 If a Pod needs to access AWS services, then you must configure it to use a Kubernetes service account\.
-The service account must be associated to an AWS Identity and Access Management \(IAM\) role that has permissions to access the AWS services\.<a name="pod-configuration-prerequisites"></a>
+The service account must be associated to an AWS Identity and Access Management \(IAM\) role that has permissions to access the AWS services\.

 **Prerequisites**
 + An existing cluster\.
 If you don't have one, you can create one using one of the [Get started with Amazon EKS](getting-started.md) guides\.